FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+#### Filtering, FFTs, and Time Series data. (optional)
+Additional filtering and analysis can be done on the sensors that were provided in the kit.
+For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.

+Using the accelerometer, try the following:

+**1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?

+**2. Set up averaging** Can you average your signal in N-sample blocks?
+N-sample running average?

+**3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

+**\*\*\*Include links to your code here, and put the code for these in your repo--they will come in handy later.\*\*\***

 ### (Optional Reading) Introducing Additional Concepts
 The following sections ([MediaPipe](#mediapipe) and [Teachable Machines](#teachable-machines)) are included for your own optional learning. **The associated scripts will not work on Fall 2022's Pis, so you can move onto part B.** However, you are welcome to try it on your personal computer.